368 jobs lost as paper maker Arjowiggins fails – Daily Business

 “Over the coming days and weeks, we will be exploring options to achieve the sale of the sites and assets and would ask that potential interested parties contact us as a matter of urgency.”

+“That hope has been shattered today as we hear this afternoon that, with immediate effect, 400 staff have been made redundant.
+The administrators have apparently taken charge of the mill and will look to reduce the rest of the staff further in the coming days and weeks.”

+The union has organised a meeting to offer vital support to its members.

-The following companies are affected by the administration:
+The following companies are affected by today’s administration:

 AW Creative Papers Group Limited